2024/10/01

 }

-Once saved, you can re-run npm run dev if it doesn’t automatically, and you should now be able to return and render the images.
+Once saved, you can re-run npm run dev if it doesn’t update automatically, and you should now be able to return and render the images.

 That’s it, you now have a Next.js app talking to Craft CMS.